We strive to

 The email addresses me inappropriately ("Hey Cristina", "Dear Madam", "Dear Sir", or other unprofessional salutations)

-The email only mentions an interest in being funded, but does not provide any details about specific background and interests
+The email only mentions an interest in being funded, but does not provide any details about the specific background and interests

 The email sounds like it was generated using ChatGPT or other similar artificial intelligence tools (yes, it is easy to recognize the tone)